Varsha123799/Task-9/README.md

     <li></li>
     <li></li>
 </ul>
-### 3. Open the Python Script from Task Three in VSCodium
+### 3. Open the Python Script in VSCodium
-You will also open the Python script from Task Three in VSCodium to edit and enhance the script.
+You will also open the Python script  in VSCodium to edit and enhance the script.
 #### Steps:
 ##### 1. Open your Python script in VSCodium:
 - Navigate to File > Open and select the Python script.